 For isotropic distributions, the elastic collision kernel for soft momentum exchange can be rewritten as a drag and diffusion process in momentum space~\cite{Moore:2004tg,Hong:2010at,Ghiglieri:2015zma,Ghiglieri:2015ala,Ghiglieri:2018dib, Schlichting:2019abc,Blaizot:2014jna}.
-First one needs to separate the full collision kernel into a diffusion term for soft momentum transfers $q<\mu$ and large-angle scatterings, $q> \mu$, where the cutoff scale $\mu$ satisfies $g T \ll\mu\ll T$\footnote{Such a separation into soft and hard modes is particularly important in the systematic calculation of near-equilibrium medium transport properties beyond leading order~\cite{Ghiglieri:2018dib}.}
+First, one needs to separate the full collision kernel into a diffusion term for soft momentum transfers $q<\mu$ and large-angle scatterings $q> \mu$, where the cutoff scale $\mu$ satisfies $g T \ll\mu\ll T$:

 The physics of the diffusion term is that of hard particles being kicked around by the fluctuating soft gauge fields generated by other particles.
 For an isotropic non-equilibrium plasma, the expectation value of such gauge field fluctuations can be related to equilibrium fluctuations with the help of an effective temperature $T_*$ (taking $f^q_\p=f^{\bar q}_\p$)

-Note that although $T_*=T$ in equilibrium, in general $T_*$ is not the same as the effective temperature defined by the energy density, used in \Sec{sec:extrastrong} and \Sec{sec:strongcoupling}.
-Evaluating the collision kernel for soft momentum transfer and isotropic distributions, results in a Fokker-Planck type collision term~\cite{Schlichting:2019abc}
+Note that although $T_*=T$ in equilibrium, $T_*$ is distinct from the effective temperature defined by the energy density and used in Secs.~\ref{sec:extrastrong} and \ref{sec:strongcoupling}.
+Evaluating the collision kernel in the limit of soft momentum transfer and isotropic distributions, results in a Fokker-Planck type collision term

-where $\eta_D$ is the drag coefficient, $q^{ij} = \hat{q}_L \hat{p}^i \hat{p}^j + \frac{1}{2}\hat{q}\left( \delta^{ij} - \hat{p}^i \hat{p}^j \right) $ is the diffusion tensor and $\hat{p}^i = p^i/p$ is the unit vector.
+where $\eta_D$ is the drag coefficient, $q^{ij} = \hat{q}_L \hat{p}^i \hat{p}^j + \frac{1}{2}\hat{q}\left( \delta^{ij} - \hat{p}^i \hat{p}^j \right) $ is the diffusion tensor, and $\hat{p}^i = p^i/p$ is the unit vector.

 The transport coefficients $\hat{q}$ and $\hat{q}_L$ can be evaluated using the resumed HTL propagators, while $\eta_D$ is constrained by the Einstein relation and the requirement that \Eq{eq:fokkerplanck} vanish in equilibrium~\cite{Moore:2004tg,Arnold:1999va,Arnold:1999uza,Ghiglieri:2015ala}.
-The leading order results are
+The leading order result for $\hat q$ is

 The UV divergence in the diffusion term is canceled by the corresponding IR divergence in the large-angle scattering term in \Eq{eq:diff}.